mmmaaaxxx77/docker-swarm-cluster-application-base/node_exporter__promethues__grafana/README.md

-# Docker Swarm with Node-Export, Prometheus, Grafana
+# Docker Swarm with Node-Exporter, Prometheus, Grafana

 This Sample Environment: